Social choice rules driven by propositional logic: Transitivity

 (where $x,y,z$ have been relabelled).
 The doctrine that is made of these clauses will be referred to as the \dfc{transitivity doctrine.}

-The properties of disjoint resolvability and unquestionability of this doctrine (Prop.\,\ref{st:tech-trans}) allow us to express $\urv$ directly as the result of the one-step transformation associated with the Blake canonical form, namely:
+The properties of disjoint resolvability and unquestionability of this doctrine (obtained in Proposition~\ref{st:tech-trans} from appendix~A) allow us to express $\urv$ directly as the result of the one-step transformation associated with the Blake canonical form, namely:

 where the $\Max$ operator considers all paths $x_0x_1\dots x_n$ of length $n\ge 1$ from $x_0=x$ to $x_n=y$ with all $x_i$ pairwise different.